alibaba/arthas/site/docs/en/doc/download.md

 # Download

 :::warning
 The current version does not support JDK 6 and JDK 7.
-If you need to use JDK 6 or JDK 7 to start Arthas, please click [here to download version 3.x](https://arthas.aliyun.com/3.x/doc/download.html).
+If you need to use JDK 6 or JDK 7, please click [here to download version 3.x](https://arthas.aliyun.com/3.x/en/doc/download.html).
 :::

 ## Download full package